Bullying Prevention and Reporting

 Bullying Prevention Efforts

-The Sussex County Charter School for Technology is committed to the safety and well-being of the students and staff of our school.
+The Sussex County Charter School is committed to the safety and well-being of the students and staff of our school.
 The administration, faculty, and support staff of each school is dedicated to guiding and protecting our students throughout the school day.
 Parents who have concerns or information they wish to share may contact any of the following individuals who are trained to address the issues of harassment, intimidation, and bullying at our school.

 We are proud of the positive school climate at the Charter School.

 - 2020-2021 Anti-Bullying Bill of Rights Grade Report (PDF)

 - 2020-2021 Explanation of School Self-Assessment Grade (PDF)

 - Information on Anti-Bullying Efforts at the Sussex County Charter School (PDF)

 - NJDOE’s Guidance for Schools on Implementing the Anti-Bullying Bill of Rights Act (PDF)